Help Your Dog Fight Cancer

 Ask your vet to help you rule out tests that are not necessary.
 Rule out the ones that will not have any effect on your dog’s treatment plan.
 Ones that don’t render any information needed to diagnose and treat your dog.

-A vet’s job is to inform, not to choose.
-Your vet’s job is to inform you about ALL treatments that could help your dog fight cancer.
+Your vet’s job is to inform you about ALL treatments that could treat your dog’s cancer.
 Then, it is your job to decide which treatment plan is best for you and your dog.

 Your vet is not aware of your financial situation, your personal, philosophical, religious, or spiritual feelings about cancer treatment.
 And he doesn’t know your dog as well as you do.
-If your vet tells you about only one way to treat your dog’s cancer, get a 2nd opinion and do some research.
+If your vet recommends only one way to treat your dog’s cancer, get a 2nd opinion and do some research.
+Then, you decide.

-If your dog has cancer, join an online support group.
+• Join an online support group.
 They are full of people who are going through or did go through exactly what you are going through.
-They all say “My dog has cancer,” and they share information and support.
-See list of some great groups below.
+They share information and support.
+There’s a list of some great groups below.

 Caring for a Dog with Cancer

 You may find that your friends and family, who usually provide moral and emotional support, cannot help you now.
 They can't understand or relate to your efforts to help your dog fight cancer.
 That's okay!
-Do not lose any friends because of this!
+Please, do not lose any friends because of this!

 My Dog has Cancer

-Join an online support group for canine cancer.
-The support groups are full of people helping their own dogs fight cancer and helping each other by sharing support and information.
+Join a support group for canine cancer online.
+The groups are full of people helping their own dogs fight cancer, and helping each other by sharing support and information.
+Many veteran members stay in the group after their jouney has come to an end, to help others.

-Here are a few great support groups for owners of dogs with cancer.
+Thre are many groups.
+A few great support groups for owners of dogs with cancer are below.
 Don’t be shy!
 Just join a group, introduce yourself, and say:

 My dog has cancer